Australia’s tooth decay epidemic

 Causes of tooth decay

-- Sugar: Consuming sugary foods and beverages can provide fuel for the bacteria in our mouths, leading to increased acid production and tooth decay.
+- Sugar: Consuming sugary foods and beverages can provide fuel for the bacteria in our mouths, leading to increased acid production and cavities.

 - Acid: Acidic foods and beverages can also erode tooth enamel, making it more vulnerable to decay.